fr3ak2402/BambuStudio/README.md

 ![image](https://user-images.githubusercontent.com/106916061/179006347-497d24c0-9bd6-45b7-8c49-d5cc8ecfe5d7.png)
-# BambuStudio
+# GalaxySlicer neo
 Bambu Studio is a cutting-edge, feature-rich slicing software.
 It contains project-based workflows, systematically optimized slicing algorithms, and an easy-to-use graphic interface, bringing users an incredibly smooth printing experience.

-Prebuilt Windows, macOS 64-bit and Linux releases are available through the [github releases page](https://github.com/bambulab/BambuStudio/releases/).
+Prebuilt Windows, macOS 64-bit and Linux releases are available through the [github releases page](https://github.com/fr3ak2402/GalaxySlicerNeo/releases/).

 Bambu Studio is based on [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) by Prusa Research, which is from [Slic3r](https://github.com/Slic3r/Slic3r) by Alessandro Ranellucci and the RepRap community.

-See the [wiki](https://github.com/bambulab/BambuStudio/wiki) and the [documentation directory](https://github.com/bambulab/BambuStudio/tree/master/doc) for more informations.
+See the [wiki](https://github.com/fr3ak2402/GalaxySlicerNeo/wiki) and the [documentation directory](https://github.com/fr3ak2402/GalaxySlicerNeo/tree/master/doc) for more informations.

 # What are Bambu Studio's main features?
 Key features are: